mukul13/medium-audio/README.md

 ![alt text](https://github.com/mukul13/medium-audio/blob/master/preview.png)

-This is a Chrome Extension Using React, Redux and Material UI.
+A Chrome Extension Using React, Redux and Material UI.
-After installing, click on Play button to listen to medium blogs as podcasts.
+After installing, Click on Play button to listen to medium blogs as podcasts.

 ## To install